LiamProsser77/gronnfalk-instances/README.md

 <p>
   Public GronnFalk instances are independently operated.
   Response time, JSON support, and uptime may vary between instances.
+Sometimes Instances may have down time or results might not work, GronnFalk is new and evolving.
 </p>

 <table>